The Center has no permanent staff positions open at this time.

 Center for Civil Rights Fellowship

-The Center for Civil Rights annually awards a recent law school graduate with a two-year fellowship.
+The Center for Civil Rights annually awards a recent law school graduate with a one- or two-year fellowship.
 Fellows work under the direct supervision of the Center's senior attorneys.
 In the past, Fellows have primary responsibility for one program area (most recently either community development or education) and may contribute to other program areas as well.
 Fellows conduct legal research, work directly with Center clients and draft legal and policy documents submitted to the courts and other organizations.
 A primary objective of the fellowship program is to ensure that future generations of attorneys are equipped to continue the ongoing campaign to secure fair and equal opportunities for minority and low-income people.

 Strong fellowship applicants will have a commitment to civil rights and social justice, excellent verbal and written communication skills, be self-directed, have the ability to manage multiple assignments simultaneously, work with people with diverse perspectives and positions, and exhibit promising leadership potential through professional experiences or law school activities.